-- the severity of the misbehaviour; - the extent to which the reputation of the school has been affected; - the effect such an action may have on the other students; - the extent to which the behaviour has repercussions for the orderly running of the school/or might impose a threat to another student or member of staff; - whether the misbehaviour was on the way to or from the school or the student was taking part in any school-organised or school-related activity; and - if it was at a time when the student is in some other way identifiable as a student of the school or might be expected to act as an ambassador for the school.
+- 1. the severity of the misbehaviour; - 2. the extent to which the reputation of the school has been affected; - 3. the effect such an action may have on the other students; - 4. the extent to which the behaviour has repercussions for the orderly running of the school/or might impose a threat to another student or member of staff; - 5. whether the misbehaviour was on the way to or from the school or the student was taking part in any school-organised or school-related activity; and - 6. if it was at a time when the student is in some other way identifiable as a student of the school or might be expected to act as an ambassador for the school.

-9. Rewards policy
+Rewards policy

 Etonbury believes that it is important to encourage good conduct throughout the school by celebrating and rewarding good behaviour.
-During this academic year this will be a focus of the school and we will look to develop further rewards with our students through the student council, parent consultation and staff consultation.
+During this academic year this there will be a focus on rewards and we will look to develop further rewards with our students through the student council, parent consultation and staff consultation.